kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 Principles:

 - Prioritize simplicity (always)
 - Test, test, and test again.
-Integration tests and treat agent evaludation are first class citizen in any design.
+Integration tests and agent evaluation are first-class citizens in any design.
 - Focus on security.
 - Implement guardrails.
 - Perform rigorous verification for any change.
 - Maintain a good overview of agents.

-Long story short: From genrations to verificatiosn loop - sucess is good verifications I am confidenr about
+Long story short: From generations to verifications loop - success is good verifications I am confident about.

 ![Alt text](./docs/1.png)

-And company statengety view - verification at scale for multiple product, teams, agens, & features are main goal!
-Note down as one of the main resposnncit of teachnical leadership to do this.
+And company strategy view - verification at scale for multiple products, teams, agents, & features is the main goal!
+Note this down as one of the main responsibilities of technical leadership.

 ![Alt text](./docs/2.png)

-How do we starte with it?
-I my answer - Tempalte!
+How do we start with it?
+My answer - Template!

 ## Template:

-My current best answer - a custom template - is very slim, simple, testable, extensible and follow principlese I outlied above as much as possiable!
+My current best answer - a custom template - is very slim, simple, testable, extensible and follows the principles I outlined above as much as possible!

 Slim: Agents can now write any features, so you don't need much prebuilt stuff.
 Simple: Even a full framework can make things complicated.